infra-patch/.github/profile/README.md

 [![One-Time Donation](https://img.shields.io/badge/One--Time%20Donation-$1-lightgrey?style=social&logo=GitHub)](https://github.com/sponsors/tom-sapletta-com?frequency=one-time&sponsor=tom-sapletta-com#sponsors:~:text=%241%20one%20time)

-👋 File-based using a Git repository

-+ simply script easy to understand with basic functions

-👋 Markdown-to-HTML converter: pandas

-+ It is so simple that it doesn't have any user management (KISS philosophy):

 👋 All examples are rendered through one run in shell, supported languages:
 + **sh/bash** + **php** + **js** + **java** + **groovy**